Upcoming Emergent Space Events:

 NCCASA's staff has been honored to serve as mentors to Shareen and Montia, to learn with and from them, and to have our own personal, professional, and visionary practices enriched and revitalized by our time together.
 I look forward to continued collaborations with them on this concept, and share in their deep gratitude for adrienne maree brown and the many visionary Black feminists before her who inspired this collaboration.

-NCCASA is planning to begin training on emergent space frameworks in November, and will be offering virtual, interactive training cohorts beginning in 2021.
+NCCASA is planning to begin training on emergent space frameworks, and will be offering virtual, interactive training cohorts beginning in 2021.
+Want to stay in the loop on these opportunities?
+Fill out this form!
 Stay tuned for dates and registration details, and for now, feel free to post, promote, or otherwise highlight this document unaltered, to implement its ideals in your program, and to reference it in your training or materials (properly credited).
 Please reach out if you would like to discuss emergent spaces further or to collaborate on a derivative work!